JanPapez/CGlike-methods-with-error-estimate/README.md

 # CGlike-methods-with-error-estimate
-CG and CG-like methods with adaptive error estaimate
+CG and CG-like methods with adaptive error estimate based on paper [Papez, Tichy: Estimating the error in CG-like algorithms for least-squares and least-norm problems, 2023]